KoenBrouwer/react-grapple/README.md

 });
 ```

-> ℹ️ For now only text inputs are supported.
-Checkboxes, radios, selects and more might be added in a future version, once I feel like I need them.
+> ℹ️ For now, useInput only supports text inputs.
+I might add checkboxes, radios and selects in a future version, once I feel like I need them.
 If you wish to add them to the library yourself, feel free to open a [pull request](https://github.com/KoenBrouwer/react-grapple/pulls) if you have a solution.

 Anyway, just define the fields for your form like this: